wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `dirty_` flag).
 Besides, on later tries of the event, `doEviction()` will effectively be a no-op, since the evict flag of the event object is cleared.

+Note that, if a downgrade happens, then after `doEviction()`, the local coherence state is temporarily inconsistent, because the requestor has been removed as an owner of the address, but it has not been added as a sharer.
+In this case, calling `hasOwner()` on the block will return `false`.